What Are Sleep-Related Movement Disorders?

 Bruxism

 Bruxism is the medical term for grinding or clenching teeth while sleeping.
 Left untreated, this can cause loose teeth, worn tooth enamel, headaches, and pain in the jaw and face.
-Fewer than 1 in 10 adults grind their teeth at night, but about 1 in 5 children under age 11 do.2,3
+Fewer than 1 in 10 adults grind their teeth at night, but about 1 in 5 children under age 11 do.3

 Night leg cramps

-Night leg cramps cause sudden, intense pain, usually in the lower leg or foot.
-These muscle contractions may happen when the person is awake or asleep and last an average of 9 minutes.
 Many people feel pain after the cramping passes.
 Episodes may happen every few years or every night.
 Six out of 10 adults reports night leg cramps at least once in their life.
-Only 2 out of 10 have symptoms bad enough to talk with their doctor.2
+Only 2 out of 10 have symptoms bad enough to talk with their doctor.4

 Periodic limb movement disorder